panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 * The variables are not exposed to uninitialized state, thus you have no risk of accessing `undefined`
 * Moving the variables as close as possible to their usage place increases the code readability
-* High cohesive chunks of code are easier to refactor and extract into separated functions when necessary
+* High cohesive chunks of code are easier to refactor and extract into separated functions, if necessary

 ### 2.2 Accessing non-existing property